-Survivors of CHD are at increased risk of a wide spectrum of neurodevelopmental impairment throughout childhood, including delayed motor milestones, and slower cognitive and language development 34.
+Survivors of CHD are at increased risk of a wide spectrum of neurodevelopmental impairment throughout childhood, including delayed motor milestones and slower cognitive and language development 37.
 Complex cognitive and motor dysfunction may only emerge as the child becomes older.
-In infants with complex CHD up to 50% may have neurodevelopmental impairments 35.
-A significant number of infants with CHD have an underlying genetic disorder which may also be associated with adverse neurodevelopmental sequelae 36.
-There is good evidence that delayed brain maturation begins in utero due to the aberrant fetal circulation leading to reduced oxygen and nutrient supply to the brain 37.
-Other factors which have been associated with a worse outcome include preterm birth, long intensive care stay and ventilatory support, and infants from a poorer socioeconomic environment 34.
+In infants with complex CHD, up to 50% may have neurodevelopmental impairments 38.
+A significant number of infants with CHD have an underlying genetic disorder, which may also be associated with adverse neurodevelopmental sequelae 39.
+There is good evidence that delayed brain maturation begins in utero due to the aberrant fetal circulation leading to reduced oxygen and nutrient supply to the brain 40.
+Other factors associated with a worse outcome include preterm birth, long intensive care stay and ventilatory support, and infants from a poorer socioeconomic environment 37.
 Postnatally, infants are at risk of acquired brain injury which can occur both pre- and post-operatively.